 - whether it is possible to include in the application for the second citizenship other individuals – parents, children, spouses, dependents.

 Freedom of Travel

 It is obvious that a dual citizen may freely travel between the countries that recognize this individual as its citizen; however, real possibilities are quite wider.
-A lot of states have made visa-free treaties with other states.
-For example, the US passport serves as a pass to any country within Schengen Area, the RF passport unlocks borderlines of CIS-states, citizen of Saint Kitts may freely visit any Commonwealth country.
+Many states have made visa-free treaties with other states.
+For example, the US passport serves as a pass to any country within the Schengen Area, the RF passport unlocks borderlines of CIS-states, a citizen of Saint Kitts may freely visit any Commonwealth country.
 A holder of two passports may travel to any place in the half of the world, without losing time for getting entrance visas and bureaucracy!
 Besides, the second citizenship entitles an individual to hoist the flag of one of the states on your yacht.

-Amount of taxes largely depends on where a citizen earns his/her income and files the asset and income declarations.
+The number of taxes largely depends on where a citizen earns his/her income and files the asset and income declarations.
 Many countries offer profitable conditions to businessmen.
 For example, if a businessman registers a company in Saint Kitts and receives income beyond the state, he/she is exempted from Capital Gains Tax.
 VAT in Malta is considerably less than in other countries of Europe.

 Education and Career

 A “dual citizen” will not have to collect documents and seek material security for getting a Student Visa.
 For example, a Maltese passport makes it much easier to enter any university in the member countries of Schengen Agreement.
 The same is the case when you get Working Visas and organize your own company.
 Many states offer benefits and provide assistance to businessmen.

 Because of international tensions, the situation in a country may be seriously aggravated.
 This concerns economics, and politics, and private life of citizens.
 In such case, the second country may become a “shelter” guaranteeing freedom of travel, integrity of real property and banking accounts.